mysto/python-fpe/README.md

 ## Usage

-FF3 is a Feistel ciphers, and Feistel ciphers are initialized with a radix representing an alphabet.
+FF3 is a Feistel cipher, and Feistel ciphers are initialized with a radix representing an alphabet.
 Practial radix limits of 36 in python means the following radix values are typical:
 * radix 10: digits 0..9
-* radix 26: alphabetic a-z
 * radix 36: alphanumeric 0..9, a-z

 Special characters and international character sets, such as those found in UTF-8, would require a larger radix, and are not supported.